rakeshkolpepatil/Notes/C++_Notes.md

   ```

 ## 3. Arrays
-- Arrays are contiguous collections of elements of the same data type.
+- Arrays are **contiguous collections of elements of the same data type**.
-- Array elements are accessed using zero-based indexing.
+- Array **elements are accessed using zero-based indexing**.

   ```cpp
   int arr[10];                                       // Declare an array of size 10 (elements uninitialized)